zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/working-with.md

 ### How to Contact Professional Services

-At GitLab, Professional Services (PS) is part of the [Customer Success department](/handbook/customer-success/).
-As such, you can engage with PS by following the guidelines for engaging with any [Solutions Architect (SA)](/handbook/customer-success/solutions-architects#when-and-how-to-engage-a-solutions-architect).
-This process ensures that the Customer Success department as a whole can understand the inbound needs of the account executive and our customers.

-#### Slack

-PS uses the [#professional-services](https://gitlab.slack.com/archives/CFRLYG77X) slack channel to answer generic questions about services and to signal delivery of PS scoping work items like PS Engagement Estimates and SOWs.
+Questions that the field (AE, SA, CSM or other support roles) have for specific customers or engagements should be routed to the GitLab Professional Services (PS) Engagement Manager supporting that account.
+You can find the [EM to account team mapping here](https://docs.google.com/document/d/1sdehii3Eqp_CiYsGT3dDb0nKbbtwpxKQlni7t3ZgfCs/edit?tab=t.0#heading=h.1er41qhhpoj5) (internal team members only).
+You can collaborate with your EM in the [workflow listed below](For-Sales-Reps-How-to-request-support-from-Professional-Services-on-an-Account)  For general questions outside specific opportunity cycles, please  uses the [#professional-services](https://gitlab.slack.com/archives/CFRLYG77X) slack channel.
 The private [#professional-services-us-pubsec](https://gitlab.slack.com/archives/C025UHLTR50/p1625778195002900) slack channel is used for US Public Sector services.
 Please request access to [#professional-services-us-pubsec](https://gitlab.slack.com/archives/C025UHLTR50/p1625778195002900) in [#professional-services](https://gitlab.slack.com/archives/CFRLYG77X).

 #### Requesting training for GitLab team members